-Are you looking for tips on how to paint a DIY mountain mural in your nursery?
+Are you looking for tips on how to paint a DIY nursery mountain mural for your baby?
 Check out this design which you can recreate in 7 easy steps!

 If you have been scrolling Pinterest for ideas to make your baby’s nursery special then you will love this DIY Nursery Mountain Mural tutorial.

-This project is perfect if you want to makeover your nursery, update a playroom or add an accent wall.
+This nursery mural project is perfect if you want to makeover a nursery, or playroom, or add an accent wall.

 This is a fun and easy DIY project that you can complete in a weekend.

 This post is all about how to paint a DIY Nursery Mountain Mural in 7 easy steps.